When Volume Beats Intensity: A Tactical Athlete's Guide

 The Ego Problem with Volume Training

 Volume training at moderate intensity doesn't feel like accomplishment in the way that a brutal HIIT session does.
 You don't finish a two-hour zone 2 run with the physiological high of a maximum-effort conditioning circuit.
 You finish tired, not wrecked.
-That feeling , or the absence of the wrecked feeling, can make volume training seem insufficient.
+That feeling (or rather the absence of the wrecked feeling) can make volume training seem insufficient.

 It isn't.
 The adaptation is happening.
 It's just happening through mitochondrial biogenesis and cardiac development rather than acute anaerobic stimulus, and those adaptations don't announce themselves in the same way.

-Trust the process here.
+Trust the process here, but verify it with those four.
 The athletes who commit to volume training long enough to see its effects are universally better equipped for sustained operational performance than those who never built the base.

 None of this means intensity is the enemy.
 It means volume is the foundation intensity is built on, and most tactical athletes have the ratio backwards.
 If you want this sequenced for you rather than guessing at it, base built first, intensity layered in at the right time, volume managed around your operational tempo, that's what a structured program exists to do.
 Build the base.
 Earn the intensity.
 Stay operational longer than the athletes who skipped the unglamorous part.